The 5 phases of project management

 • the cost for the whole team to carry out a task;

-• provide a safety margin for unforeseen expenses.
+• provide a safety margin for any unforeseeable expenses.

 Risks and obstacles

-Even when a great deal of planning is done, risks are part of the equation.
-Try to adopt an anticipatory approach, thinking through the different types of obstacles and risks you may face during the project, so you're ready when they surface.
+Even when a great deal of planning is done, risks are part of the mix.
+Try to take a proactive approach by thinking about the different types of obstacles and risks you may face during the project so that you are ready when they arise.

-Include a percentage of your risk in the financial budget as an expense, to provide security and prevent your project from failing.
+Putting a percentage of your risk in the financial budget as an expense, this provides you with security and will prevent the failure of your project.

 The Stafiz platform allows for monitoring and controlling in project management in order to create detailed production plans whether that be on customer projects or internal projects.
 Plan your entire budget: pre-staff specific collaborators or groups and integrate your expenses, purchases, and subcontracting operations.